Cover Letters

 • Make sure you sound confident by using a tone that is collegial (rather than like a junior talking to a senior)

-• Demonstrate your insight into what the recruiting department is doing in areas of research and teaching, and say what you would bring to these areas from your work so far.
+• Demonstrate your insight into what the department/group is doing in areas of research and teaching and say what you would bring to these areas from your work so far.

 • Give quantifiable evidence of teaching, research and funding success where possible.